Israeli strike kills three Lebanese journalists, Al Manar TV says

 The killings followed the death of Hussain Hamood, a Lebanese freelance journalist working for Al Manar who the Committee to Protect Journalists (CPJ) said on X was killed in an Israeli airstrike on Wednesday.

-At least three other reporters across the Middle East have been killed in airstrikes since the Iran war began late last month, the CPJ said on Thursday.
-The U.S. military did not respond to a request for comment.
+At least three other reporters across the Middle East have been killed in airstrikes since the Iran war began, CPJ said on Thursday.
+The U.S. military did not immediately respond to a request for comment, nor did the Israeli military.

+An Israeli strike in October 2024 hit a collection of guesthouses housing only reporters in the southern Lebanese town of Hasbaya, killing two journalists from Al Mayadeen and one from Al Manar, prompting global condemnation.
 REUTERS